monsoonmaelstrom/book2/book2.md

 “A trade for…?”

 “She didn’t specify, sir.
 She was under the impression he was looking for something.
 I got the same impression.
-Neither of us knows what though.
+Neither of us knows what, though.
 So she stated she would trade to get me back.
 He evidently thought she either had what he was looking for, or knew where to acquire it, and was willing to exchange me for it.
 She obviously didn’t have it, so when General Iverson arrived with me, we jumped off the cliff into the river.”

 “You jumped off the cliff,” he mutters, his hand rubbing at the bridge of his nose again.